French

 Using the Job to be done to derive Value-Items and Services depending on Customer's Gains and Pains

-Phase A/B : In phases A and B of the ADM, iteratively, we make use of 'Outcome Aligned Strategies' (#1 in figure 5.1) to sequence Value-Items that were determined in phase A depending on the Steps of their Customer Journey.
-This helps to configure Stages of Value Streams to enhance customer's perception of the worth of the Product and services (the latter are designed in details through ADM phases C and D below).
+In phases A and B of the ADM, iteratively, we make use of 'Outcome Aligned Strategies' (#1 in figure below) to resequence Value-Items that were determined in phase A depending on the Steps of their Customer Journey.

 Strategically Sequenced Stages of Value Streams help to Align Roles with Desired States in the Customer Journey (CJ)

-In its Axiom 12 - 'Organization Mirroring Architecture', O-AA stipulates that "Agile Architecture shall structure Agile teams in a way that maps the system’s intentional architecture".
+In its Axiom 12 - 'Organization Mirroring Architecture', O-AA stipulates that the "Agile Architecture shall structure Agile teams in a way that maps the system’s intentional architecture".

 This is about shaping the enterprise’s organization in a way that mirrors its intentional product and software architectures.